Manila: Housing

-Development of public housing in Manila began in the 1930s under U.S. rule; Americans had to deal with the problem of sanitation and concentration of settlers around business areas.
+Development of public housing in Manila began in the 1930s under U.S. rule.
+Americans had to deal with the problem of sanitation and concentration of settlers around business areas.
 Business codes and sanitation laws were implemented in the 1930s.
 During this period until the 1950s, new communities were opened for relocation.
-Among these were Projects 1–8 in Diliman, Quezon City; and the Vitas tenement houses in Tondo.
+Among these were Projects 1–8 in Quezon City and the Vitas tenement houses in Tondo.
 In 1947, the government implemented a public housing policy that established the People's Homesite and Housing Corporation (PHHC).
 A few years later, it established a Slum Clearance Committee which, with the help of the PHHC, relocated thousands of families from Manila and Quezon City to Sapang Palay in San Jose del Monte, Bulacan in the 1960s.

 In 2016, the national government completed several medium-rise houses for 300 Manila residents whose slum community was destroyed by a fire in 2011.
 As of 2019, the city government plans to retrofit dilapidated tenements within the city, and will construct new housing buildings for the city's informal settlers such as the 14-story Tondominium 1 and Tondomium 2 buildings, containing 42 m2, two-bedroom units.
 The construction of these new in-city vertical housing projects was funded by a loan from the Development Bank of the Philippines and the Land Bank of the Philippines.

-Since 2019, the Manila City Government has initiated five housing projects; Tondominium 1 & 2, Binondominium, BaseCommunity, San Lazaro Residences, and the Pedro Gil Residences.
+Since 2019, the Manila City Government has initiated six housing projects: Tondominium 1 & 2, Binondominium, Basecommunity, San Lazaro Residences, Pedro Gil Residences, and San Sebastian Residences.